DalavanCloud/azure-rm-context/README.md

         }
     }
 ```

+> Note: The reference function can only be used in the ```resources``` or the ```outputs``` section.
+You cannot use it in the variables section.
+For more info see the [documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-resource#reference).

-For example, if you want to skip a resource deployment on Azure Stack, but deploy the resource on other clouds your resource configuration requires the following condition
+For example, if you want to skip a resource deployment on Azure Stack, but deploy the resource on other clouds your resource configuration requires the following condition.

 ``` json
     "resources": [
         {